• Skip to primary navigation

 Romano Beans Curry

 A few weeks back, I saw these beans in the market and they looked interesting.
 I have never tried these before.
 They were a little pricey, but grabbed some and tried them right away.
 They are flat green beans, one -inch wide and nearly 10-12 in long.
-These Romano beans tasted very similar to our traditional hyacinth beans which are very short ones.
-We call the shorter ones avarakai and this can be used to make a simple and delicious curry Avarakai Curry.
+These Romano beans tasted very similar to our traditional hyacinth beans aka avarekai which are shorter, and make a simple and delicious curry Avarakai Curry.
 These Romano beans tasted great and immediately grabbed some more from the market before it was all gone.
 They were great in soups too.
 This curry was one among the recipes that we loved with these beans.

 Ingredients